-The COVID-19 pandemic has intensified the shortcomings of the fee-for-service model of healthcare, as this article from Bloomberg Law illustrates.
-This article was published in July of 2020, and since then, events have only provided more evidence.
-The pandemic continues to reduce the volume of health services provided onsite at medical facilities, and fee-for-service based practices and hospital systems continue to feel the effects.
-It’s past time to move away from provider payment systems that rely on the volume of services rendered.
+The COVID-19 pandemic and changing workplace dynamics have intensified the shortcomings of the fee-for-service model of healthcare.
+The pandemic reduced the volume of health services provided onsite at medical facilities, causing fee-for-service based practices and system to feel the effects.

 Before the pandemic, policymakers identified that value-based models could provide a better experience for patients and providers, as well as a more sustainable future for the Medicare Trust Fund.
 The Centers for Medicare & Medicaid Services (CMS), the largest healthcare payer in the US, has been moving towards value-based payment systems since the early 2000s.

-In reality, the transition has not been so simple: these thresholds can serve as a barrier for participants to achieve payment bonuses.
+Thresholds can also serve as a barrier preventing participants from achieving payment bonuses.
 The structure of the thresholds can discourage some APM entities from including specialists in the APM network.
 This structural flaw discourages multi-specialty practices, makes it more difficult to achieve alignment amongst health services, and ultimately reduces the number of physicians and patients participating in APMs.

-And although every provider has experienced some level of exhaustion since the onset of COVID-19, the value-based model has been more effective at alleviating physician burnout as the pandemic continues.
-It’s the best way forward for providers who want to operate at the top of their license and experience the satisfaction of helping patients achieve better long-term health outcomes.
+Although every provider has experienced some level of exhaustion since the onset of COVID-19, the value-based model has been more effective at alleviating physician burnout.
+When rewards are based on quality, providers operate at the top of their licenses and experience the satisfaction of helping patients achieve better long-term health outcomes.

 How payers can invest in value-based primary care

-Payers don’t have to wait for policies that provide better incentives, they can move forward immediately.
+Payers don’t have to wait for policies that provide better incentives — they can move forward immediately.
 When they partner with Vera to deliver primary care for their members, they balance insurance risk with provider risk.
-In doing so, they can be in the vanguard of a more cost-effective and more caring approach to health.
+In doing so, they can be in the vanguard of a more cost-effective and caring approach to health.

-Vera’s APC model gives payers the ability to control the total cost of care, offer a better member experience, attract new members, and increase retention.
+It’s a new model of tech-enabled total care that will make a huge impact on the health of the commercial population.
+Payers can control the total cost of care, offer a better member experience, attract new members, and increase retention.

-As the Bloomberg News article signals, public policy relating to value-based care will continue to change as public scrutiny of healthcare increases.
-Vera will be paying close attention to these changes to ensure that our partners will continue to benefit from a risk-bearing, value-based model that leads to a better member experience.
+Public policy relating to value-based care will continue to change as public scrutiny of healthcare increases.
+We will be paying close attention to these changes to ensure our partners continue to benefit from a risk-bearing, value-based model that leads to a better member experience.